jim-easterbrook/Photini/README.rst

 In the context of digital photographs this means information that isn't essential in order to display the image, but tells you something about it.
 For example a title and description of the scene or the date & time and the GPS coordinates of the camera's position when the picture was taken.

-   "It doesn't try to be an all-singing, all-dancing image management powerhouse - it just lets you add information to photos, quickly and easily."
+   "[Photini] doesn't try to be an all-singing, all-dancing image management powerhouse - it just lets you add information to photos, quickly and easily."

    -- `Linux Format`_ magazine, January 2013